Athletics Vs Angels Prediction, Odds, Pick

-It's time to continue our MLB odds series with a Athletics-Angels prediction and pick.
-Find out how to watch Athletics Angels.
+It's time to continue our MLB odds series with an Athletics-Angels prediction and pick.
+Find out how to watch Athletics-Angels.

-The Oakland Athletics and Los Angeles Angels are playing the role of spoiler, and right now, they are succeeding.
-They are in the lower half of the American League West standings with no shot at the playoffs.
-They could fold the tent, but they haven't done so.
-They just made life miserable for the Houston Astros and Seattle Mariners.
-The A's won their series against Houston, and the Angels swept the Mariners in Seattle.
-Oakland dominated Houston in its two wins, shutting out the Astros once and then scoring eight runs in an easy romp before losing the finale of the series on Wednesday.
-The Angels' pitching staff took advantage of the injuries to Julio Rodriguez and J.P.
-Crawford of the Mariners.
-The Halos limited Seattle to exactly one run in three consecutive games.
-The Angels swept the M's despite averaging just 3.3 runs per game in the three-game series.
-It will be fascinating to see if the Angels can continue to pitch at an elite level heading into August.
-Will this organization unearth a player or two who can become an added piece to the 2025 pitching staff?
+The Oakland A's got swept earlier this season in Anaheim against the Angels.
+They have really turned things around against the Halos since that occasion in late June.
+They came home and swept the Angels in early July.
+Then they won a series last weekend against the Angels in Oakland, and now they have won each of the first two games of this series.
+Both games were close and involved a good amount of offense, but the A's had the answers and got big late-game outs to prevail, 6-5 on Thursday and 5-4 on Friday.
+The A's cooled off the Angels, who had just gone into Seattle and won three straight games by limiting the Mariners to exactly one run in each of the three games.
+Friday's win for Oakland was especially satisfying because the Angels got four runs in the first inning on a pair of two-run homers and then didn't score another run for the rest of the game.
+It will be fascinating to see if the A's, who have won seven of their last eight against the Angels, can keep the momentum going in this matchup.

 Athletics-Angels Projected Starters